core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    * EDHOC message_3 is transported in the payload of the EDHOC + OSCORE request prepended to the payload of the OSCORE Request.
 This is because EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if conveying a large public key certificate chain as ID_CRED_I (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}) or if conveying large External Authorization Data as EAD_3 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

 The rest of this section specifies how to transport the data in the EDHOC + OSCORE request and their processing order.
 In particular, the use of this approach is explicitly signalled by including an EDHOC Option (see {{edhoc-option}}) in the EDHOC + OSCORE request.
-The processing of the EDHOC + OSCORE request is specified in {{client-processing}} for the client side and in {{server-processing}} for the server side.
+The processing of the EDHOC + OSCORE request is specified in {{client-processing-intro}} for the client side and in {{server-processing-intro}} for the server side.

 ## EDHOC Option {#edhoc-option}